dpidan/react-server-components-workshop/exercises/5-rsc-compiler/README.md

     // ...
     ```

-    Here, we're still turning our app into HTML, but we're using the `region-worker` as the source of truth for what to render, rather than our application source code.
-This allows the `region-worker` to control our app's data loading.
+    Here, we're still turning our app into HTML, but we're using the `region-worker-daniel` as the source of truth for what to render, rather than our application source code.
+This allows the `region-worker-daniel` to control our app's data loading.

 1. Finally, we've changed how our app is SSR'd, so we also need to make some changes to how the browser/client works too: